Pregnancy at work

 Reasonable time off for medical appointments

 The law does not set out what 'reasonable' means regarding time off.
 Employees must request the time off and have a right not to be unreasonably refused time off.
-Tribunals are likely to find it unreasonable if an employer refuses to allow time off for appointments that are made on the basis of medical advice.
+Tribunals are likely to find it unreasonable if an employer refuses to allow time off for appointments that are based on medical advice.
 Part-time employees should not be pressured to take appointments on their days off.

 Payment during time off